rust-lang/keyword-generics-initiative/updates/progress-report-february-2023.md

 as well.

-We're happy to share that we've made a lot of progress over these last several months, and are now working on writing RFCs.
-This post is an overview of the designs we'll be covering in those RFCs.
+We're happy to share that we've made a lot of progress over these last several months, and we're finally ready to start putting some of our designs forward through RFCs.
+Because it's been a while since our last update, and because we're excited to share what we've been working on, in this post we'll be going over some of the things we're planning to propose.

 [announce]: https://blog.rust-lang.org/inside-rust/2022/07/27/keyword-generics.html
 [color]: https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/